nVidiaPriyadarshini/game-of-life/game-of-life/README.md

 Enter number of iterations
 <Enter number of stages of Lifecycle you would like to see><PRESS ENTER>

-The various stages of patterns will get printed in the console
+The various stages of patterns will get printed in the console.